Space management tips to help your people thrive in a hybrid workplace

 Here are some questions you can ask your people:

-1. What draws you to work on-site?
+- What draws you to work onsite?

-3. Which spaces do you use least?
+- Which spaces do you use least?
 Why?

-4. Which spaces do you use most?
+- Which spaces do you use most?
 Why?

-5. What do you enjoy most about being in the workplace?
+- What do you enjoy most about being in the workplace?
 Least?

 The results of the survey should reveal the space types employees need and desire.
 Remember, productivity is important.
-But to inspire people to come on-site they have to enjoy being there.
+But to inspire people to come onsite they have to enjoy being there.
 As you go through the survey responses, be sure to pay close attention to the small things you can do to your space that’ll spark joy in people’s daily experience.
 For example, say employees enjoy workplace food perks.
 You might provide snack stations throughout the workplace so food is never too far from any space.
 Survey employees on a regular basis—at least once a quarter—to ensure you have an up-to-date understanding of their needs.

 Step 3 – Plan out your space